Combining Cross Entropy and MADS methods for inequality constrained global optimization: Description of and Cross Entropy algorithms

-where the cache $V^k$ contains all the points visited by the start of iteration $k$.
-The mesh and the poll size vectors are updated at the end of each iteration.
+Finally, the last step updates the mesh and the poll size vectors at the end of each iteration.
 The values of both vectors are reduced when an iteration fails to improve the current solution and they are increased or remain at the same value otherwise.
-Algorithm 1 provides a description of \mads, the reader may consult \cite{AuLedTr2014} for complete details.
+To handle the constraints, the \pb is used.
+This method is based on the constraints violation function \cite{FlLe02a}